 A quick movement or an unexpected fall can result in a fracture of your ankle.
-The experienced team at Foot & Ankle Specialists of Ohio, in Mentor, Chardon, Westlake, and Geneva, Ohio, offers surgical and nonsurgical solutions that can restore your ankle health.
+The experienced team at Foot & Ankle Specialists of Ohio, in Mentor, Chardon, Westlake, Geneva and Cleveland, Ohio, offers surgical and nonsurgical solutions that can restore your ankle health.
 Whether you need rest and ice therapy or a complex ankle surgery, the skilled physicians offer comprehensive care that can get you back to your normal routine.
 Find out more about treating ankle fractures by booking an appointment online or over the phone today.

 An ankle fracture is a partial or total break in the bones of the ankle.
 Ankle fractures can range from mild, where only a small piece of bone is affected, or severe, where any of the ankle bones shatter into multiple pieces.

 The most common cause of an ankle fracture is a rolling of the ankle joint, either inward or outward, often from sports participation, a fall, or a car accident.

 In some cases, an ankle fracture can be mistaken for a muscle sprain.
 It’s important that you get a thorough evaluation of your injury as early as possible for a proper diagnosis.